emmabourquin/concerttix/README.md

 3. Enter the sale start time in the specified format.
 4. Click **Schedule Ticket Opening**.
 5. The app will wait and then open your browser at the exact time.
-6. Secure your ticket quickly!
+6. Godspeed lol (people are faster than a second omg).
+Try and secure your ticket quickly!

 ---